CardinalityCloud/prometheus-alert-generator/hugo/content/_index.md

 appName: "pag"
 ---

-Easily calculate your error budget and generate production-ready Prometheus PromQL alert rules based on SLO best practices in seconds.
+Stop writing complex YAML by hand!
+Stop trying to figure out the math!
+Use this free tool to instantly generate production-ready Prometheus PromQL rules and calculate your error budget based on SLO best practices for reliability and availability.
 Create customer experience goals with multi-burn-rate, error budget based alerts that catch issues before they breach your SLO &mdash; just like Google SRE teams do.
 [Learn more about SLO alerting][1].

-Start monitoring what matters: user-facing reliability, not arbitrary thresholds.
+**Monitor what matters:** user-facing reliability, not arbitrary thresholds.

+**The Easiest Way to Implement SLO Alerting**

+* Automatically calculate your error budget and downtime (allowed downtime per month/year).
+* Generates compliant PromQL alert examples for both Availability and Latency SLOs.
+* Reduces alert fatigue and increases MTTR by generating highly reliable burn rate alerts.

 [1]: /blog/what-is-slo-why-slo-based-alerts/